 Outlining is key to organizing other projects such as presentations.
 If your task is to do a 20-minute presentation, preparing for it involves outlining your topic so that you can plot out the full scope of your speech, then fleshing out that outline into a coherent script with smooth transitions linking each point and subpoint.
 If it takes you 15 minutes to read that first version of the script out loud, then you simply add a third more material in the form of points in areas that need more development in your outline, then script them out into five more minutes of speech.
-But if it takes a half hour to read the first version of the scripting prior to building a PowerPoint for a 20-minute presentation that would take you a half hour to present would save you the time of making slides for material that would have to be cut out anyway.
+But if it takes a half hour to read the first version of the script, then you know that you need to pare it down, chopping about a third of its length.
+Outlining and scripting prior to building a PowerPoint for a 20-minute presentation that would take you a half hour to present would save you the time of making slides for material that would have to be cut out anyway.
 In this way, outlining keeps you on track to prevent wasted efforts.